LBruni98/Future-Development-Plan/README.md

 # Future-Development-Plan

 This development plan details what I plan for the future in order to reach my chosen profession.
-I outlines the skills my objectives, skills, potential learning, as well as responsibilities and milestones of each objective.
+The plan outlines the objectives, skills, potential learning, as well as responsibilities and milestones of each objective that I aim to achieve in order to .

 |No.#|Goal|Skills|Duration|Milestone|
 |----|----|----|----|----|